Sentinel Dome and Taft Point in Yosemite.

 FEE UPDATES!
 Beginning January 1, 2026, non-U.S. residents (without an annual pass) will pay a $100 per person in addition to the standard entrance fee.
 The Annual Pass for non-US residents will cost $250.

-Reservations are not required at this time (updated March 28, 2026).
+Reservations are not required this year. (updated June 3, 2026).

 2. Download Offline Maps: Following the trails to reach Sentinel Dome and Taft Point are easy, but having offline maps downloaded on your phone can give you peace of mind.